Locations:

 Symptoms and Causes

-The most common cause of halitosis is poor oral hygiene.
-Without proper oral hygiene — like brushing, flossing and routine dental cleanings — harmful bacteria invade your mouth and multiply out of control.
-This can lead to several oral health issues like halitosis, cavities and gum disease.
+The main cause of halitosis is poor oral hygiene.
+Without proper oral hygiene — like brushing, flossing and routine dental cleanings — harmful bacteria invade your mouth and cause bad smells.
+This can lead to several oral health issues like bad breath, cavities and gum disease.

-• Tonsil stones: When food gets stuck in your tonsils (located in the back of your throat), it sometimes hardens into calcium deposits called tonsil stones or tonsilloliths.
+• Tonsil stones: When food gets stuck in your tonsils, it sometimes hardens into bad-smelling calcium deposits in the back of your throat.

 Advertisement